EddieRowe/find-a-bench/README.md

 # find-a-bench

-## Displays your nearest benches as clickable markers on a map - once clicked they display their bench coordinates.
+## Displays your nearest benches as markers on a map - once clicked they can open directions via Google Maps or OSM.

 ### Created with JavaScript, HTML, CSS, Leaflet.js, and the Overpass API.
 Continuously deployed via GitHub Actions.